dj1k/intro-to-gitops/README.md

 # Overview

-This repo contains the content for a workshop that shows how Dynatrace helps DevOps and AppDev gain end-to-end visibility and immediate insight to identify root cases to problems when managing EKS.
+This repo contains the content for a workshop that shows how Weaveworks helps DevOps and AppDev gain end-to-end visibility and immediate insight to identify root cases to problems when managing EKS.

 This workshop is available at https://dynatrace.awsworkshop.io/